codeigniter4/shield/docs/getting_started/install.md

     1. Remove sample migration files in **tests/_support/Database/Migrations/**
     2. Or install `sqlite3` php extension

-    If you get `Specified key was too long` error:

-    1. Use InnoDB, not MyISAM.

 6. Configure **app/Config/Email.php** to allow Shield to send emails.